AlirezaSedghi/wp-aparat/readme.txt

 == Frequently Asked Questions ==

-= How can I report bugs or contribute to the plugin? = You can report bugs to aparat[at]alirezas.ir.
+= How can I report bugs or contribute to the plugin? = All developments are happening on [plugin's GitHub repository](https://github.com/AlirezaSedghi/wp-aparat).
+You can use the [Issue Tracker](https://github.com/AlirezaSedghi/wp-aparat/issues) to report bugs and issues.
+You can also send your patches using GitHub Pull Requests feature.

 == Screenshots ==